Unique Software Assurance Benefits

 How to Buy

 Volume Licensing is the most cost-effective way for commercial customers to upgrade existing PCs to Windows 8.1.
-If PCs are not already covered by Software Assurance, you can purchase upgrade licenses through a Volume Licensing program to gain access to Windows 8.1 Pro.
+You can purchase upgrade licenses through a Volume Licensing program to gain access to Windows 8.1 Pro or Windows 8.1 Enterprise, and you can attach Software Assurance to your Windows 8.1 Enterprise Upgrade licenses.
 Upgrades are available through Microsoft Volume Licensing programs for small to midsize organizations, such as Open License, Open Value, Open Value Subscription, and Select Plus.

-Add Microsoft Software Assurance for the Windows desktop operating system to your Volume Licensing agreement and move up to Windows 8.1 Enterprise.
-Software Assurance is a cost-effective program that provides new product versions and exclusive technologies, including Windows 8.1 Enterprise edition and the Microsoft Desktop Optimization Pack (MDOP).
+Software Assurance is a cost-effective program that provides new product versions and exclusive technologies, including the Microsoft Desktop Optimization Pack (MDOP).
 Software Assurance also helps you use IT to maximize your productivity with deployment planning, training, and support benefits.

 Qualifying Operating Systems